Assignment 3c: Art/Artifact/Design-Based Approaches (5%)

 2. Individually sketch a wide variety of ideas about how you could create the design artifact.
 Think about how it would be used, what information it would present, what would cause the information to be presented, and how it could reveal information slowly over time through careful and thoughtful reflective interactions.
 The artifact should be aesthetically pleasing and meaningful in terms of the materials selected for it – this draws from traditions in art practice.
 The artifact should also be functional so that it can be used as needed.

-3. You will then work within a small group to share your ideas with each other and choose one specific artifact to design.
+3. You will then work within a small group of 3-4 people to share your ideas with each other and choose one specific artifact to design.
 As a group, you will then create a video prototype of the design.
 This means you will create a short video (less than 3 minutes) that showcases the design in some way.
 Think about presenting a scenario around the artifact.

 Assignments over the length limit will receive a penalty of 10% or only be graded up to the length limit, at the discretion of the instructor.